Please review the following Columbia financial aid policies for Transfer applicants:

 - Columbia is need-blind for US Citizens and Eligible Non-Citizens, meaning an applicant’s financial need does not affect his or her chances of admission.

-- Though Columbia is need-blind, we do not guarantee that we can meet 100% of demonstrated financial need for all admitted Transfer students.
+- Columbia guarantees to meet 100% of demonstrated financial need for all admitted Transfer students.

-- It is the responsibility of the student to fulfill any unmet need in a financial aid award.
-Our staff is glad to assist you with exploring your different financing options: student loans, parent loans, monthly payment plans.
+- Our staff is glad to assist you with exploring your different financing options: student loans, parent loans, monthly payment plans.

 The following information will help you determine which applications and forms you need to complete and the dates you should submit them.